Snowflake (slang): In popular culture

 In March 2017, the American live sketch comedy show Saturday Night Live aired a skit about a Trump-loving dog that, through the aid of technology, was able to berate the anti-Trump humans in the room as "liberal snowflakes".

+In other languages

+While "generation snowflake" has been calqued into other languages, the phrase "tofu mentality" has been used in Japanese culture, while "heart of glass" has been used in Cantonese to describe the Little Pink generation.